oliveiraleo/RSSignal-LoRa/README.md

 A: As mentioned on the work by [[DaCruz et al., 2022]](https://doi.org/10.1016/j.phycom.2021.101480), for certain applications, maybe a convolutional approach might fit better, but for our project we thought that the RS codec suffices the requirements and still is as easy to understand.

+### Q5: Why the RS codec does not work for me?

+A: Please, note that the total number of RSSI measurements obtained from both sides should be equal.
+If they are different (or for some reason they were modified during the preprocessing step), chances are that the RS codec will fail to correct the bits.

-### Q5: What modifications did you make to the Reed Solomon (RS) codec code?
+### Q6: What modifications did you make to the NIST test suite?

 A: We didn't change any of it's internal functionality.
-The code uploaded here is based on the commit [32ff14c](https://github.com/stevenang/randomness_testsuite/tree/32ff14ce65da3090a57401069a4d2e65673f658b).
-As it can be verified on our source code, the only modifications we have made are: (i) message related (i.e. suppressing some console messages); (ii) disabled auto input (e.g. the original code had a randomly generated input and now we use our own); and (iii) disabled some tests (some tests require very long inputs to be statistically meaningful, so we choose the tests according to the framework needs).
+The external module is based on the commit [32ff14c](https://github.com/stevenang/randomness_testsuite/tree/32ff14ce65da3090a57401069a4d2e65673f658b).
+The [original source code](https://github.com/stevenang/randomness_testsuite/) contained all the available tests and even a GUI program, so the only modifications we made were: (i) message related (i.e. suppressing some console messages); (ii) disabled automatic input (e.g. the original code had a randomly generated input and now we use our own); (iii) disabled some tests (some tests require very long inputs to be statistically meaningful, so we choose the tests according to the framework needs); (iv) adding a custom script ([CustomKeyEval.py](./modules/RSSignal-LoRa_randomness_testsuite/CustomKeyEval.py)) that calls the test suite implementation API; and (v) removing all unused/unneeded code and data.
+That modifications made a huge improvement in storage space required to have the test suite available, the original code took ~5MB and our custom version takes only 77kB of disk space.

-### Q6: Why the RS codec does not work for me?

-A: Please, note that the total number of RSSI measurements obtained from both sides should be equal.
-If they are different (or for some reason they were modified during the pre processing step), chances are that the RS codec will fail to correct the bits.

 ### Q7: I need to reduce the amount of storage required in order to run the framework.
 What can I do?